What is the process?

 Step 3

-The applicant will be contacted by a member of the CRT team to inform them of the outcome of the application.
-If the application is successful, the details of the data requirements will be discussed and a sample set of the data will be provided.
+Cancer Research Horizons (CRH) will also review the application and will conduct due a diligence review of the applicant.
+If CRH are satisfied, the applicant will be contacted by a member of the CRT team to inform them of the outcome of the application.
+If the application is successful, the details of the data requirements will be discussed with a senior member of the OMI-DB team at the Royal Surrey NHS Foundation Trust and a sample set of the data can be provided.

 Step 4

-Intellectual property associated with the OMI-DB has been assigned to CRT who will, therefore, negotiate the license
+Intellectual property associated with the OMI-DB has been assigned to CRH who negotiate the licence.

 Step 5

-When the agreement is in place, the images and data agreed will be prepared for sharing.
+When the licence agreement is in place, the images and data agreed will be prepared for sharing.

 Cloud storage is used to store and transfer images and data.